Vetrimaaran: 2016–present: Further success

-Upon release on October 4, 2019, the film received mixed to positive critical reviews.
+Upon release in October 2019, it received critical acclaim.
 The Times of India, rated 3.5 out of 5 stars, stating that "Vetri Maaran delivers yet another solid action drama that keeps us engrossed from start to finish."
 S. Subhakeerthana from The Indian Express rated the film 4 out of 5 and reviewed it as "With this Dhanush starrer, Vetrimaaran proves he's one of the finest directors in Indian cinema, yet again.
 Only a few filmmakers like him can pull off a mainstream cinema, balancing ‘realism’ and commercial elements."
-Sify rated the film 4.5 out of 5, summarising that "Asuran is a must-watch.
-Dhanush-Vetrimaaran combo who has once again delivered a raw, rustic, and riveting revenge drama.
-Don't miss this one!"
-Sreedhar Pillai from Firstpost rated the film 4 out of 5 and posted a verdict " Asuran is one of the best films of the year and a must-watch.
-Vetrimaran keeps the flag of good cinema flying high.".
-In contrast, Baradwaj Rangan of Film Companion South wrote, "None of the characters feel fully formed because the timelines feel rushed.
-We don’t feel time and lives weigh down on us the way it did in Vada Chennai or Visaranai.
-Maybe it’s the on/off voiceovers, which feel like hastily applied band-aids over sore spots in the storytelling.
-But the bigger absence is the lack of set pieces.
-Vetri Maaran seems to be holding back almost deliberately, as though mirroring his leading man".
-Gauthaman Baskaran from News18, gave a rating of 2 out of 5, stating that "Coming at a time when graphic and lurid on-screen violence is being questioned and even condemned, Asuran would appear needlessly falling back to the old formula.".

 Commercially, the film became a blockbuster at the box office, entering the ₹100 crore club and is currently the highest-grossing film of Vetrimaaran's career.
-It won numerous awards including 2 National Awards: Best Feature Film in Tamil and Best Actor for Dhanush.
+It won numerous awards including two National Awards – Best Feature Film in Tamil and Best Actor for Dhanush.
 In the same year, Vetrimaaran collaborated with Suresh Kamatchi for their production, Miga Miga Avasaram (2019).